School-of-Code-HQ/Clean-Code/README.md

 ### How to leave comments like a pro!

-Comments save time, help other developers navigate through your code and help your future self understand what you had written.
+Comments save time, help other developers navigate through your code, and help your future self understand what you had written.

-This is especially true when you are learning, although less is more when it comes to comments, as good code should be self-documenting.
+This is especially true when you are learning.
+When you hit real-world projects, often the preference is to have code that explains itself.
+If your code needs comments to explain it, it might be too complicated.

-In JavaScript you create a single-line comment with `// ` and multi-line comments using `/* and */ `.
+In JavaScript you create a single-line comment with `//` and multi-line comments using `/*` and `*/`.

 #### As you can see from the examples below, comment overkill can be overwhelming and take to long to read through and understand.